-Because of a flaw in Unix regarding how computers calculate the date, we can not put pre 1970 newsletters online and have them sort correctly via the published date.
+Because of a flaw in Unix regarding how computers calculate the date, we can not put posts online dated prior to 1970 and have them sort correctly via the published date.
 This page lists the newsletters and informational posts that date prior to 1/1/1970.
-If you are interested in why, skip to the bottom of the page for a detailed explanation.
+If you are interested in why visit the bottom of this page for a detailed explanation.

 The earliest versions of Unix time had a 32-bit integer incrementing at a rate of 60 Hz, which was the rate of the system clock on the hardware of the early Unix systems.
 The value 60 Hz still appears in some software interfaces as a result.
 The epoch also differed from the current value.
 The first edition Unix Programmer’s Manual dated November 3, 1971 defines the Unix time as “the time since 00:00:00, Jan.
 1, 1971, measured in sixtieths of a second”.